 |4 CSCI-181 Principles of Computer Science|

 Minor in Mathematics.
 The minor completes 24 semester hours of mathematics with grades of C- or better.
-Requirements include MATH-112 Calculus II, MATH-201 Linear Algebra and MATH-221 Discrete Structures, with at least four semester hours at the 300 level or above and 8 semester hours above the 108-level.
+Requirements include MATH-112 Calculus II, MATH-201 Linear Algebra, MATH-221 Discrete Structures, with at least four semester hours at the 300 level or above and 8 semester hours above the 108-level.

 MATH-099 College Mathematics Preparation